bniladridas/hello/README.md

 ## Current State & Maintenance

+The project now includes comprehensive unit tests (42.76% coverage), E2E tests with Cypress, and CI/CD pipelines for automated testing and building.

 ### Known Issues
 - **NPM Vulnerabilities**: 9 vulnerabilities (3 moderate, 6 high) related to dependencies like nth-check, postcss, webpack-dev-server.
 These are in dev dependencies and don't affect production builds.
 Avoid `npm audit fix --force` as it downgrades react-scripts to 0.0.0, breaking the app.
 - **Deprecated Dependencies**: Some Babel plugins are deprecated but functional.
 Update when possible.